mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 2844
 ```

 You can see the *size of this collection*.
 We can also see the *max size of the particular collection*.
 Now if you want to see the *stats into a megabyte unit*, you can see that this collection in here holds up to almost 3 gigabytes of data -- 2.8 gigabytes.
 By default, the *oplog.rs collection* will take *5% of your free disk*.
 In my case, I have nearly *56 gigabytes* of available data.
+So 2.8 gigabytes gives me those 5%.

 ```javascript
 m103-example:PRIMARY> exit